Cold-climate heat pump replacing an oil heating system at an Ontario home

 Frequently asked questions

-A federal Natural Resources Canada program that pays low-to-median-income Canadian households up to $10,000 for converting from heating oil to a cold-climate heat pump.
-The grant covers the heat pump, required electrical panel upgrades, and certified oil tank decommissioning.
+A federal Natural Resources Canada program that paid low-to-median-income Canadian households up to $10,000 for converting from heating oil to a cold-climate heat pump.
+It covered the heat pump, required electrical panel upgrades, and certified oil tank decommissioning.
+It has now closed to new applicants.

 EcoFrost is a participating contractor.
-We do the heat pump, the electrical panel work, and the certified oil tank decommissioning under one roof.
-Free in-home eligibility check.
+We do the heat pump, the electrical panel work, and certified oil tank decommissioning under one roof, and we confirm which active rebate applies to your home.
+Free in-home assessment.

 Call NowBook Online